 MowGreen Guide – 21 Ways to Clean & Serene

-Lawncare season is here and going green is key for pollution reduction.
-Tending the average lawn tended with gasoline gear emits 4-5 tons of carbon pollution per year, or the equivalent of an extra that car on the road per home – not good for severe weather and climate change!
+Sustainable, zero-emission, organic, native plant focused lawn care is key for pollution reduction.
+The average lawn tended with gasoline gear emits 4-5 tons of carbon pollution per year, or the equivalent of an extra that car on the road per home – not good for severe weather and climate change!
+Gas-based lawn care is about 10% of our national greenhouse gas emissions problem.
 MowGreen’s LawnCare is Carbon Neutral!

 Green LawnCare Checklist: